Orders of units in integral group rings and blocks of defect $1$: Preliminaries and Notation

 \begin{theorem}\cite[Theorem 9]{BachleMargolis4primaryII} Let $F$ be a field of characteristic $p$, $C$ a cyclic group of order $p$ and $M$, $U$ and $Q$ be $FC$-modules.
 Let $\lambda$, $\mu$ and $\nu$ be the partitions associated to $M$, $U$ and $Q$ respectively.
 Then $M$ has a submodule isomorphic to $U$ such that the quotient by this module is isomorphic to $Q$ if and only if $c^\lambda_{\mu, \nu} \neq 0$. \end{theorem}

+We will use this theorem in the following sense: When $M$, $U$ and $Q$ are $FC$-modules with associated partitions $\lambda$, $\mu$ and $\nu$ such that $U \leq M$ and $M/U = Q$, then there is a skew tableau of shape $\lambda/\mu$ filled in a way that it is semistandard and satisfies the lattice property and has content $\nu$.
+Such a skew tableau is what we will mean when speaking of the skew tableau associated to $M/U = Q$.

-This symmetry in combination with the symmetry of the Littlewood-Richardson coefficients implies that when we are only interested in possible isomorphism types we can ``swap'' around submodules and factor modules of an $FC$-module in the following sense.
+The previous theorem in combination with the symmetry of the Littlewood-Richardson coefficients implies that when we are only interested in possible isomorphism types we can ``swap'' around submodules and factor modules of an $FC$-module in the following sense.

-\begin{lemma} Let $F$ be a field of characteristic $p$, $C$ a cyclic group of order $p$ and $M$, $U$ and $Q$ be $FC$-modules.
-Then $M$ has a submodule isomorphic to $U$ with quotient isomorphic to $Q$ if and only if it has a submodule isomorphic to $Q$ with quotient isomorphic to $U$. \end{lemma}
+\begin{corollary} Let $F$ be a field of characteristic $p$, $C$ a cyclic group of order $p$ and $M$, $U$ and $Q$ be $FC$-modules.
+Then $M$ has a submodule isomorphic to $U$ with quotient isomorphic to $Q$ if and only if it has a submodule isomorphic to $Q$ with quotient isomorphic to $U$. \end{corollary}

 Applying this lemma as many times as needed we obtain the following.